rainjs/rainjs/doc/source/getting_started/configuration.rst

   configuration file.
 If the previous two parameters are missing the title defaults to the component id.

-- bootstrap - a list of parameters used to customize the head tag scripts and a way to add scripts in the page footer.
+- bootstrap - a list of parameters used to customize the head tags (script, link, meta) and a way to add scripts in the page footer.

   - customHead - boolean value (default = false) which allows the complete customization of the meta tags, stylesheets and scripts.
 This can be used if you want to specify different